 Sewing Safety Tips

-As your level of sewing increases sewing safety will be more second
+As your level of sewing increases safety will be more second nature,

-nature, until then, keep these safety tips in mind.
-Learning to sew
+until then, keep these safety tips in mind.
+Learning to sew involves

-involves learning how to use the sewing machine, needles, pins and
+learning how to use the sewing machine, needles, pins and scissors

-scissors carefully.
-They are sharp and each can cause problems if
+carefully.
+They are sharp and each can cause problems if not used

 - Using scissors